CS

 Feature Showdown

-The Genesis GV80 features a 27-inch touchscreen, while the Mercedes-Benz GLE gets a 12.3-inch display.
+The Genesis GV80 features a 14.5-inch touchscreen paired with a 12.3-inch digital dash, while the Mercedes-Benz GLE gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Genesis GV80 stands out with ventilated seats and Bang & Olufsen audio that you will not find on the Mercedes-Benz GLE.
 The Mercedes-Benz GLE counters with Burmester audio.
 Which feature set matters more depends on your daily routine and priorities.